Meridian police investigate separate armed robberies

-Meridian police are investigating two separate armed robberies that happened this week.
+Meridian police are investigating two armed robberies that took place over the weekend.

-Meridian Police Department Capt.
-John Griffith said authorities responded to an armed robbery on the 100 block of North Hills Street on Tuesday.
-While the victim was standing at an ATM, he was held at gunpoint and had his cash stolen, Griffith said.
+MPD Capt.
+John Griffith said police responded to an armed robbery around 6:31 a.m.
+Friday on the 4000 block of 34th Ave.

-Griffith said the incident happened around 3 p.m., but the victim didn't report it until 6:48 p.m.
-The suspect is a black male, he said.
+Griffith said after a female victim took money from an ATM, a silver SUV pulled up behind her.
+A man then held the victim up, demanding money before driving off, he said.

-On Thursday, police responded to an armed robbery around 3:16 a.m. on the 1400 block of 14th Ave.
-As the victim was walking down the street, he was threatened with a gun as three suspects demanded cash, Griffith said.
+Griffith said the victim was not harmed.
+The suspect was described as a black male.

-Griffith said the victim did not have the money to give the suspects.
-Police said the suspects are a black female and two black males.
+On Saturday, authorities responded to an armed robbery around 6:17 p.m. on the 2000 block of Old Marion Road.
+Police said two employees at a business were robbed at gunpoint by a black male wearing a mask.
+A bag and an undetermined amount of cash were taken, police said.

-Anyone with information in either case is urged to call the East Mississippi Crimestoppers at 1-855-TIPS or the police department.
+Anyone with information in either case is asked to call Meridian Police or East Mississippi Crimestoppers at 1-855-485-TIPS, he said.

 Commented